Artists' exemption from income tax

 The following types of work will not be regarded as original and creative or of cultural or artistic merit:

-Payments to artists that are exempt from tax
+What payments to artists are exempt from tax?

 The following payments are exempt from tax from when they are made to an artist who has received an Artists’ Exemption: